LocPhamn/Very-deep-cnn_pytorch/README.md

+#  [PYTORCH] Very deep convolutional networks for Image Classification
-# Very-deep-cnn_pytorch
+# Introduction
-deep learning for image classification
+Here is my pytorch implementation of the model described in the paper Very deep convolutional networks for Image Classification